Luminex7/SkyLoCkeR/README.md

 ##### **Functional:**

-1.Banner in full screen on top of all windows
+* Banner in full screen on top of all windows

-2. Complete blocking of the keyboard (the password can be entered by clicking on the graphic buttons)
+* Complete blocking of the keyboard (the password can be entered by clicking on the graphic buttons)
-3. Creating a bat file to add to startup
+* Creating a bat file to add to startup
-4. Call bsod when password attempts expire
+* Call bsod when password attempts expire
-5. frightening animation before opening the main window (000000.gif in resources)
+* frightening animation before opening the main window (000000.gif in resources)
-6. if you restart your computer, winlocker will start instead of the desktop.
+* if you restart your computer, winlocker will start instead of the desktop.

 #####